UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 Variable                     | Description
 -----------------------------|---------------------
-enable_deposit               | Enable deposit module
+enable_deposit               | Enable deposit module (default: false).
+If the deposit module is enabled, `enable_data_package_reference` should also be set to True. enable_data_package_reference| Enable data package references for vault data packages (default: false).
+Set to true if deposit module is enabled.

 ### Datarequest module configuration